 In addition to the resources listed above, the NISE Network will also offer a variety of free online workshops that your staff and volunteers are welcome and encouraged to participate in.
-There will be multiple one-hour workshops featuring training on a variety of topics, and one four-week online training about engaging participants in Earth and space programming using the toolkit materials.
+There will be multiple one-hour workshops featuring training on a variety of topics.
 All online workshops will be recorded and archived.